Fulbright Program: 2025 board resignations and political interference

 On June 11, 2025, eleven of the twelve members of the J. William Fulbright Foreign Scholarship Board resigned in protest, citing what they described as "unlawful" political interference by the Trump administration.
 The board, which provides oversight for the international Fulbright exchange program, alleged that political appointees at the U.S. Department of State blocked or delayed awards for the 2025–26 academic year and subjected more than 1,200 foreign finalists to unauthorized ideological screening.
-The board’s open letter stated that review criteria were improperly influenced by applicants’ positions on topics such as climate change, race, and gender.
+The board's open letter stated that review criteria were improperly influenced by applicants' positions on topics such as climate change, race, and gender.

 The resignations prompted concern from higher education leaders and U.S. lawmakers.
-Senator Jeanne Shaheen stated that the alleged interference “politicizes one of our most respected international education programs” and could harm the U.S.'s global academic credibility.
+Senator Jeanne Shaheen of New Hampshire stated that the alleged interference "politicizes one of our most respected international education programs" and could harm the U.S.'s global academic credibility.